Sodium–hydrogen antiporter

-The sodium–hydrogen antiporter or sodium–proton exchanger (Na+/H+ exchanger) is a membrane protein that transports Na+ into the cell, and H+ out of the cell (antiport).
+The sodium–hydrogen antiporter or sodium–proton exchanger (Na+/H+ exchanger or NHX) is a membrane protein that transports Na+ into the cell, and H+ out of the cell (antiport).

-Function

-They are found in the membranes of many cells, and especially in those of the nephron of the kidney, specifically in the intercalary cells of the collecting duct and in the epithelial cells of the proximal convoluted tubule.
+The intercalated cells of the collecting duct, and in the epithelial cells of the proximal convoluted tubule.
 The membrane pump is primarily responsible for maintaining homeostasis of pH and sodium.
+Angiotensin II upregulates in the proximal convoluted tubule to promote Na+ and bicarbonate reabsorption.

+Clinical significance

 Defects in Na+/H+ antiporters may result in heart or kidney failure.
-Angiotensin II upregulates this antiporter in the proximal convoluted tubule in order to promote Na+ reabsorption and H+ secretion.
 Na+/H+ exchangers are thought to be implicated in other disorders such as hypertension.
 In one study, transgenic mice over expressing this membrane protein were shown to have increased reabsorption and retention of sodium after increased salt intake.

+Research

-In dopamine receptor signalling, the widely expressed Na+/H+ exchanger NHE-1 is activated downstream of the D2, D3, and D4 receptors.
+In dopamine receptor signalling, the Na+/H+ exchanger NHE-1 is activated downstream of the D2, D3, and D4 receptors.

 Isoforms

 There are several isoforms of the antiporter: